The difference between Certification, Accreditation, and RecognitionRandy Durband2023-10-02T18:05:15+08:00

 Certification is defined as a voluntary, third-party assessment, through an audit, of a tourism enterprise or destination for conformity to a standard.
 GSTC does NOT conduct certification.
 That is the job of the many Certification Bodies throughout the world; our job is to accredit those that certify.

-GSTC Recognition is something that GSTC provides due to the presence of so many sets of standards for sustainable tourism throughout the world.
-This relates to GSTC reviewing a set of standards to determine if it includes and complies with the GSTC Criteria.
-It does NOT relate to the process of certification.
+GSTC Recognition is NOT a mark like accreditation; rather it is a status GSTC provides to a set of standards that complies with (includes) the GSTC Criteria within their standard.
+This does NOT relate to the process of certification, nor to accreditation.
 Why is this important?
 Because it shows that the set of standards are based on the 4 pillars of the GSTC Criteria: Environment, Social, Cultural, and Management principles.